cherbie/cherbie/content/blog/symphonia-case-study.md

 ### Demuxing vs Decoding

-The process of reading a container and gradually extracting the tracks from an audio sample is known as *”demultiplexing”* or *”demuxing”*.
+The process of reading a media file and gradually extracting the tracks from the audio sample is known as *”demultiplexing”* or *”demuxing”*.
 The opposite process, which involves converting the track *”packet”* back into the codec sample data, is referred to as *”decoding”*.

 *Symphonia* distinguishes between these two processes.
 Upon analysis, you'll see that they operate in conjunction (refer to the *decode loop*).
 One process extracts metadata, such as the codec type or *artist information*.
 The other process decodes the packet information back into a byte sequence, which output devices can interpret.